intel-analytics/BigDL-2.x/docs/docs/Zouwu/API/TCNForcater.md

 ## Introduction

 Temporal Convolutional Networks (TCN) is a neural network that use convolutional architecture rather than recurrent networks.
 It supports multi-step and multi-variant cases.
+Causal Convolutions enables large scale parallel computing which makes TCN has less inference time than RNN based model such as LSTM.

 ## Method